dvhthomas/bitsby.me/content/posts/geospatial-notebooks/index.md

 ## Modern for exploration and analysis

 '_The modern geospatial stack_' isn't really a helpful thing to say when trying to describe a whole field.
 But it mostly means _'not a typical commercial package'_.
 At least that's my take.
-It means thinking about geospatial analysis as more like a slightly specialized case of typical data science, inlcuding such libraries as the Pythonic `numpy`.
+It means thinking about geospatial analysis as more like a slightly specialized case of typical data science, and that means a assembling a toolkit from thee array of open source and commerical tools out there.

-I've been wanting to dip my toe in this arena for a while.
-Rather than learn in isolation, I decided to poke at a small question that came up at work: how can we more easily pull data from the U.S. Federal Aviation Administration to understand and visualize ground-based obstruction in airspace.
+I've been wanting to dip my toe in this arena for a while, and getting back to [Woolpert](https://www.woolpert.com) has afforded me that opportunity.
+Rather than learn in isolation, I decided to poke at a small question that came up at work, namely: how can one more easily source data from the U.S. Federal Aviation Administration to understand and visualize ground-based obstruction in airspace.

 Said another way: show me things that aircraft can collide with as they're taking off, landing, or otherwise flying really low.
+And depending on your background, that may sound very odd, or incredibly useful.

 ## Reproducible Experiments

-Something that I personally like about the toolkit for data science and data exploration is that it can be self-documenting and reproducible.
+Something that I personally like about the toolkit for data science and data exploration is that it _can_ be self-documenting and reproducible.
 If you can't get the same results each time you run a deterministic set of steps, then something is not working correctly.

 The exception is when either the underlying data are changing, or the algorithm is evolving.
 But excepting those cases, there's something really nice about being able to read--literally from top to bottom--the exact steps that were needed to get from point A (hypothesis or generalized goal) to point B (an answer that is a reproducible).
+It's like a re-runnable version of the old fashioned lab book.
+And it's no mistake that 'notebook' has become the noun-of-the-day in data science.

 The tooling for this has evolved over time.
 My own personal journey has led me from macros inside GIS tools, to shell scripts that string together various input-output operations (like 'convert this data', 'summary it using an open source library', etc.), up to today where I'm mostly using Jupyter Notebooks.